-Staff Contact: John Conomos S1 or S2 HPW2 CP10
+Staff Contact: Head, School of Art History and Theory S1 or S2 HPW2 CP10

 This subject will examine classical film aesthetics, and a range of theoretical perspectives from the recent past.
 This will include readings from the work of Eisenstein, Bazin, Kracauer, as well as auteurist theory, and contemporary inter-disciplinary approaches.